-The University of Washington Bothell/Cascadia College campus is a Secondary Permittee under the State of Washington Department of Ecology Phase II Municipal Stormwater Permit ("Permit"), effective February 16, 2007.
-Per Permit Section S6.D.6.a, Secondary Permittees are required to develop and implement a municipal operation and maintenance (O&M) plan no later than three years from the date of permit coverage.
+The University of Washington Seattle Campus (UW) is a Secondary Permittee under the State of Washington Department of Ecology Phase I Municipal Stormwater Permit ("Permit"), issuance date July 1, 2024.
+Per Permit Section S6.D.6.a., Secondary Permittees are required to develop and implement a municipal operation and maintenance (O&M) plan to minimize stormwater pollution from activities conducted by the secondary permittee.
+This document serves as the UW O&M Plan.
+The Plan has been developed to meet Permit and City of Seattle 2021Stormwater Code.
+Those requirements are found at the Seattle Department of Construction and Inspections (SDCI) Stormwater Code.